 Tanacetum parthenium (Chrysanthemum Parthenium or Pyrethrum Parthenium) | Feverfew

-Feverfew, also known as featherfew, altamisa, featherfoil, febrifuge plant, midsummer daisy, Santa Maria, wild chamomile, wild quinine, federfoy, flirtwort, European feverfew, feather-fully, feddygen, flirtroot, and grande chamomile, is a short lived perennial medicinal herb that forms shrubby mounds up to 2′ tall of ferny, light-green foliage and produces masses of small, charming, non-double, daisy-like white flowers with yellow centers.
+Feverfew, also known as Featherfew, Matricaria, Pale Maids, pellitory altamisa, featherfoil, febrifuge plant, midsummer daisy, Santa Maria, wild quinine, federfoy, flirtwort, European feverfew, feather-fully, feddygen, flirtroot, maith, and grande chamomile, is a short lived perennial medicinal herb that forms shrubby mounds up to 2′ tall of ferny, light-green foliage and produces masses of small, charming, non-double, daisy-like white flowers with yellow centers.
 Plants are highly fragrant with some bitter aromatics that are not appreciated by all, and in fact, repel some insects, while attracting others like hoverflies and butterflies.
-For this reason, it is sometimes planted as a deterrent-plant to ward off certain pests.
+For this reason, it is sometimes planted as a deterrant-plant to ward off certain pests.
 Prefers well-drained soil and full sun to part shade.

 Will self-sow, Deadhead to prevent self-seeding.